puffinrocks/puffin/README.md

     nameserver 127.0.0.1
     options ndots:0

+Which can be done by executing the following command as root:

+    echo -e "nameserver 127.0.0.1\noptions ndots:0\n$(cat /etc/resolv.conf)" > /etc/resolv.conf

 Make sure that you disable your other local DNS server, such as dnsmasq, before running Puffin.